-- For separating channels from same source, channelisation codes derived with the code tree structure as given in TS 25.213 and 25.223 are used. - For separating different cells the following solutions are supported. - FDD mode: Gold codes with 10 ms period (38400 chips at 3.84 Mcps) used, with the actual code itself length 218-1 chips, as defined in TS 25.213. - TDD mode: Scrambling codes with the length 16 used as defined in TS 25.223. - For separating different UEs the following code families are defined. - FDD mode: Gold codes with 10 ms period, or alternatively S(2) codes 256 chip period. - TDD mode: codes with period of 16 chips and midamble sequences of different length depending on the environment.
+- For separating channels from same source, channelisation codes derived with the code tree structure as given in TS 25.213 and 25.223 are used. - For separating different cells the following solutions are supported. - FDD mode: Gold codes with 10 ms period (38400 chips at 3.84 Mcps) used, with the actual code itself length 218-1 chips, as defined in TS 25.213. - TDD mode: for the 3.84Mcps and 1.28Mcps TDD options, scrambling codes with the length 16 are used as defined in TS 25.223; for the 7.68Mcps TDD option, scrambling codes with length 32 are used. - For separating different UEs the following code families are defined. - FDD mode: Gold codes with 10 ms period, or alternatively S(2) codes 256 chip period. - TDD mode: for the 3.84Mcps and 1.28Mcps TDD options, codes with period of 16 chips and midamble sequences of different length depending on the environment; for the 7.68Mcps TDD option, codes with period of 32 chips and midamble sequences of different length depending on the environment.